FabianoBusca/Snake-Cmdlet/README.md

 ## License

-This project is licensed under the [GNU General Public License v3.0] license - [read the license](LICENSE.md).
+This project is licensed under the [GNU General Public License v3.0 license](LICENSE).